prism-em/prismatic/README.md

 make -j 8
 ```

-If this succeeds, the executable files `prism` and `prism-gui` have been built and can be run from within the build directory.
+If this succeeds, the executable file `prism` has been built and can be run from within the build directory.
 To permanently
 install them, invoke

 ```